AxelUser/ExcelReportCreator/README.md

 # ExcelReportCreator
-Small Library to create Excell-reports from entities
+Small Library to create Excel-reports from entities